Hoeby/Sapphire/triple-z_mod/assets/alignparts/readme.md

 ## Align the new parts and check before drilling

 First start to mount the new MGN9H 300mm rails.<br>
-For each rail you need:
+For each rail you need: <br>
-8x SHDC m3x8mm screw
+8x SHDC m3x8mm screw <br>
-8x T-nut, spring loaded type for 20 series - M3
+8x T-nut, spring loaded type for 20 series - M3 <br>
 To align them, i used an align tool.<br>
 Search on internet for a tool you like, for example: <a href="https://www.yeggi.com/q/mgn9+alignment/">Align MGN9H tool</a>